 The crowd rushes to the theater as soon as they announce the show.
 Even though seats are reserved in advance, there seem to always be an urge to get in front of the queue.
 Photos are not allowed inside the theater you must deposit your cameras at dedicated counters.
 Phuket Fantasea has always been very strict on this point.
 We never managed to get an authorization to shoot inside the theater, sorry!

 The show starts with a caravan of massive elephants walking through the audience, followed by performers in Thai costumes.
-This is very impressive and surreal, and maybe the this opening might be the best part of the show.
+This is very impressive and surreal, probbaly the best part of the show.
 The show starts once everyone reaches the stage in a great display of sound and light effects.

-The show narrates the history of Kamala, but I suspect nobody gets it past the first narration.
-It’s well rehearsed, actors, dancers and acrobats perform smoothly, the flying Thai angels and the acrobats spinning above the audience’s head get all the attention.
-A bit of magic show with two scary clowns coming straight out of a Stephen King novel do a bit of magic.
-They didn’t seem to have anything do with Thai myths, but we know that front stage performance allows the set to be changed behind closed curtains! 🙂
+The show narrates the history of Kamala, but we suspect nobody follows the story past the first 5 mn.
+Actors, dancers and acrobats perform smoothly a well rehearsed show.
+The flying Thai angels and the acrobats spinning above the audience’s head get all the attention.
+Some scary clowns coming straight out of a Stephen King novel do a bit of magic.
+They didn’t seem to have anything do with Thai mythology but front stage performance allows the crew to change the set behind closed curtains! 🙂